ssulivan11/random-giphy/README.md

 ## Developer Installation

-- in chrome enable developer options for extentions
+- in chrome enable developer options for extensions
-- then run `yarn && yarn build`
+- then run `npm i && npm run build`
 - from [chrome://extensions/](chrome://extensions/) click _Load Unpacked_ and then choose the src folder